yonexbat/PostgreSQLMsSqlMigrationTool/README.md

 ### Step 4

+Go to project (folder) *Application*.
 Open file *appsettings.json* and set connection strings for SourceDatabase and DestinationDatabase.
-Then add a *migration-item* for each table you want to migrate.
+Then add a
+*migration-item* for each table you want to migrate.

+> Note: add connection strings to user-secrets.

     {
       "ConnectionStrings": {